Fkids/JC2MP-VehicleCam/README.md

-JC2MP-VehicleCam
+JC2MP Vehicle Cam
 ================

-Custom vehicle cam modes for JC2MP.
+This plugin adds different cam modes for vehicles.
+They can be switched by pressing C button.

+You can add more modes or remove some that you don't need.